Gina Gray: Wounded Knee Occupation

-While a high school student in 1973, Gray hitchhiked to Wounded Knee to participate in the 71-day occupation with a team of 200 Ogalala Lakota activists and members of the American Indian Movement.
+While a high school student in 1973, Gray hitchhiked to Wounded Knee to participate in the 71-day occupation with a team of 200 Oglala Lakota activists and members of the American Indian Movement.
 The protest, intent on calling attention to failed government treaty agreements, poverty, racial tension, and conditions on the Pine Ridge Reservation, was the longest-running act of civil disobedience in US history.

 One of Gray's sisters, Mary BigHorse, was married to a high-ranking AIM member, Henry Wahwassauk.
 Two brothers, Andrew Gray and Louis Gray, met up with Gina in Denver and they made their way to a South Dakota safe house, where BigHorse was waiting, outside the occupation area.
 Under cover of darkness, they entered the compound, where they remained for the next month.
 Electricity, water and food supplies were cut off by federal marshals and national guardsmen in an attempt to break the standoff.
 Under heavy gunfire, Frank Clearwater, a Cherokee, and Buddy LaMonte, an Oglala Lakota, were killed.
 Gina and her brother Louis decided to leave, were smuggled out, and were reunited with their father in the safe house.